L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Experiment and Results

 \subsection{Data Preparation}

-To validate and evaluate the proposed L2M-Reg, three datasets (as shown in Figure \ref{FigDataset}), named as TUM0501 Building, Pinakothek, and Street Building, are collected, comprising LiDAR point clouds of buildings based on TLS or MLS from the urban areas of Munich.
+To validate and evaluate the proposed L2M-Reg, four datasets from Munich (as shown in Figure \ref{FigDataset}), named as TUM0501 Building, Pinakothek, Street Building, and Restaurant, are collected, comprising LiDAR point clouds from TLS or MLS.
 Besides, the corresponding publicly accessible LoD2 models are obtained from the Bavarian Surveying Administration\footnote{\url{https://geodaten.bayern.de/opengeodata/}}.
-These datasets vary in point cloud size, building size, and data acquisition methods.
+Additionally, one more dataset from another city, Ingolstadt, named Ingolstadt Store, is included in the experiment.
+These five datasets vary in point cloud size, location, building size, and data acquisition methods.
+It is worth noting that the two buildings, Restaurant and Ingolstadt Store, not only contain the wall plinths examined in this study, but also feature extensive glass elements on their exterior facades, including windows, street-facing glass doors, and glass display windows.
+In the Restaurant dataset, some of these glass surfaces are even covered with posters.
+All facades across the five datasets examined contain a certain degree of non-planar components, such as rainwater pipes, attached mailboxes, among others.
+As a result, the input point clouds used for plane extraction include not only the target planar regions but also several discrete non-planar structures.

-In particular, due to the absence of ground data in the publicly accessible LoD2 models, ground information for the TUM0501 Building and Pinakothek datasets which are part of the TUM2TWIN\footnote{\url{https://tum2t.win/}} \citep{wysocki2025} is supplemented by publicly available DTM data with a grid width of 1 m from the Bavarian Surveying Administration.
-The Street Building dataset utilizes an additional georeferenced road model.
+In particular, due to the absence of ground data in the publicly accessible LoD2 models, ground information for the TUM0501 Building and Pinakothek datasets, which are part of the TUM2TWIN\footnote{\url{https://tum2t.win/}} \citep{wysocki2025}, is supplemented by publicly available DTM data with a grid width of 1 m from the Bavarian Surveying Administration.
+The Restaurant dataset also has the same DTM data.
+The Street Building and Ingolstadt Store datasets utilize additional georeferenced road models.
 Further details of the datasets are summarized in Table \ref{tabDatasets}.